 Holly Oak, Holm Oak

-Mediterranean native.
-To 30–60 ft. tall and wide, with dense, rounded head and smooth dark gray bark.
+This evergreen tree is a Mediterranean native.
+It grows to 30–60 ft. tall and wide, with a dense, rounded head and smooth dark gray bark.
 Leaves vary in shape and size but are usually oval to lance shaped, 1–3 in. long, with smooth or prickly edges; rich dark green on top, covered with gray or yellow hairs beneath.
-Egg-shaped to nearly round, 1– 1/2 -in. acorns are gray brown with darker lines, half-enclosed with deep cap that tapers to stem.
+Egg-shaped to nearly round, 1–1 1/2 -in. acorns are gray brown with darker lines, half-enclosed with a deep cap that tapers to the stem.
 Tolerates salt air; will grow in constant sea wind but tends to be shrubby there.
 Inland, growth rate can be fairly fast but varies with soil and water conditions.
 Good evergreen street or lawn tree where coast live oak (Q. agrifolia) is difficult to maintain, though it lacks that tree’s open grace.